ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 In spite of the requirement, we only can build with gcc4.7 above (clang will fail) on Linux.
-If you run with Virtual Machine (VM), please keep your phisical memory size setting over 1GB to avoid link error with insufficient memory.
+If you run with Virtual Machine (VM), please keep your phisical memory size setting over 1GB to avoid insufficient memory link error.

 Install lld
 -------------

-LLD project is underdevelopment and can be compiled with c++11 standard (C++ 2011 year announced standard).
+LLD project is underdevelopment and can be compiled only with c++11 standard (C++ 2011 year announced standard).
 Currently, we only know how to build lld with llvm on Linux platform or Linux VM.
 Please let us know if you know how to build it on iMac with Xcode.
 So, if you got iMac only, please install VM (such as